micheleportas/TLS-NetSecProject/README.md

 ## Tools

-Hypervisor VM used: VMware Workstation 17 Pro 17.6.1 build-24319023
+Hypervisor VM used: **VMware Workstation 17 Pro** 17.6.1 build-24319023
 - Linux distro used: Linux Mint 22.1 64-bit

 3 distinct Linux virtual machines on the same subnet:
 - Server: 192.168.91.xxx/24
 - Client: 192.168.91.xxx/24
 - Attacker: 192.168.91.xxx/24
-Port used for TLS communication between client and server: 4433
+Port used for TLS communication between client and server: **4433/443**

- Wireshark version 4.2.2 used to analyze the TLS traffic and packet structure.
+ **Wireshark** version 4.2.2 used to analyze the TLS traffic and packet structure.
  Wireshark is a network analyzer that allows you to capture and inspect packets traveling across a network in real time.

-TLS simulation tools: OpenSSL.
-OpenSSL is an open-source library that provides tools and implementations for cryptography, TLS/SSL, and digital certificate management.
+TLS simulation tools: **OpenSSL**.  and **tlslite-ng** **OpenSSL** is an open-source library that provides tools and implementations for cryptography, TLS/SSL, and digital certificate management.
+Instead, **tlslite-ng** is a Python library that implements TLS and SSL in a lightweight and flexible way, designed to simplify the creation and management of secure connections.
 OpenSSL versions used:
-- OpenSSL 3.0.13 (preinstalled on Linux).
+- **OpenSSL 3.0.13** (preinstalled on Linux).
 This version natively supports only TLS 1.3 and TLS 1.2.
-- OpenSSL 1.0.1f, used to simulate Heartbleed.
+- **OpenSSL 1.0.1f**, used to simulate Heartbleed.
 This version supports TLS 1.2, TLS 1.1 and TLS 1.0 and the heartbeat messages.
-- OpenSSL 1.0.1j, used to simulate the downgrade attack as it supports TLS 1.2, TLS 1.1 and TLS 1.0 and the FALLBACK_SCSV protection mechanism.
+- **OpenSSL 1.0.1j**, used to simulate the downgrade attack as it supports TLS 1.2, TLS 1.1 and TLS 1.0 and the FALLBACK_SCSV protection mechanism.

-Nmap, to scan for the presence of the Heartbleed vulnerability on the server.
+**Nmap**, to scan for the presence of the Heartbleed vulnerability on the server.
 Nmap is a network scanning tool used to discover active hosts and services by analyzing ports and potential vulnerabilities.

-Metasploit version 6.4.85 to simulate the Heartbleed attack from the attacker’s point of view.
+**Metasploit** version 6.4.85 to simulate the Heartbleed attack from the attacker’s point of view.
 Metasploit is a penetration testing framework that enables developing, testing, and executing exploits and payloads against remote systems to facilitate security assessments.

-Visual Studio Code version 1.103.2 to write and run Python code.
+**Visual Studio Code** version 1.103.2 to write and run Python code.
 - Python version 3.13.4.

-OpenSSH version 9.6p1.
+**OpenSSH** version 9.6p1.
 This service is used by the attacker to steal the session file from the client.

 Python scripts:
-- downgrade_client.py (the attacker’s IP must be set inside the file)
+- **downgrade_client.py** (the attacker’s IP must be set inside the file)
-- downgrade_attacker.py (the server’s IP must be set inside the file)
+- **downgrade_attacker.py** (the server’s IP must be set inside the file)
+- **script.py** (set the server, client and gateway IP address inside the file)

 ## Installation guide and preparation

-You can follow this guide to install everything to a single Virtual Machine and then clone it twice in order to obtain a client, a server and an attacker.
+You can follow this guide to install everything in a single Virtual Machine and then clone it twice in order to obtain a client, a server and an attacker.

 Update your system:
 ```